Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Introduction

-While the approach (comparing observed outcomes under the new treatment with predicted outcomes under the standard treatment) seems intuitive and practical, it relies on several conditions that are often not explicitly discussed.
 The aim of this paper is to clarify these conditions.
 We do this by formalizing the approach in the potential outcomes framework and discussing a set of sufficient conditions: what they mean, why we need them, and when they would be violated.
-To illustrate the approach and its conditions more concretely, we discuss them using a realistic case study, which is introduced below.
+To illustrate the approach and its conditions more concretely, we discuss them using a realistic case study from radiotherapy (introduced below), where the approach was proposed as model-based clinical evaluation, or a model-based approach \cite{langendijk_clinical_2018, meijer_reduced_2020}, and is used to estimate the effect of new technologies, such as proton therapy or swallowing sparing intensity modulated radiotherapy, in reducing radiation-induced complications \cite{lester-coll_modeling_2019, rwigema_model-based_2019, christianen_swallowing_2016}.